-- According to TIPS markets, straight-read inflation expectations are rising.
-The 5-year inflation compensation measure was 3.36% as of April 19. - In economic theory, expected inflation and actual inflation should be closely related. - The current divergence between actual inflation readings and TIPSbased expected inflation will have to be resolved, possibly resulting in still higher inflation expectations.
+- One might argue that the current situation is more about waning Fed credibility with respect to its inflation target. - According to TIPS markets, straight-read inflation expectations are rising.
+The 5-year inflation compensation measure was 3.23% as of May 5. - In economic theory, expected inflation and actual inflation should be closely related. - The current divergence between actual inflation readings and TIPS-based expected inflation will have to be resolved, possibly resulting in still higher inflation expectations.